clabra/mamba-tiny/README.md

 ## mamba-tiny

-Tiny implementation of Mamba in one file of PyTorch.
+Tiny implementation of Mamba in PyTorch.

 Featuring:
 * Equivalent numerical output as official implementation for both forward and backward pass